Sacramento Kings failed relocation attempts: Seattle

 On March 21, it was announced that Vivek Ranadivé had joined Ron Burkle and Mark Mastrov to be the 3rd major investor in the attempt to purchase the Kings.
 In order for Ranadivé to purchase the Kings, he would be required to sell his minority share of the Golden State Warriors.
 Paul E. Jacobs, CEO of Qualcomm, joined the team of Sacramento investors.
 Later, Burkle would cease all financial involvement as an investor towards the potential Sacramento ownership group or a proposed Sacramento arena due to a conflict of interest that concerned the NBA.

 Chris Hansen submitted a bid for an additional 7% minority stake in the Sacramento Kings franchise on March 27.
 Pending approval by the NBA and a California bankruptcy court, Hansen was set to own 72% of the Sacramento Kings franchise before he would have relocated the Kings to Seattle for the 2013–14 NBA season.

 The Maloof family gave Sacramento's potential ownership group an ultimatum to match the Seattle ownership group's $341 million offer, by 5 PM on April 12, 2013, as a backup option in the event that the Seattle ownership group's purchase agreement was denied by the NBA Board of Governors.
 Otherwise, Sacramento's potential ownership group would not receive any consideration to purchase the team, even if the NBA Board of Governors were to reject the Seattle bid.
 Chris Hansen announced that his Seattle-based ownership group had increased their purchase price for the Sacramento Kings from $525 million to $550 million.
 Hansen's 65% share was estimated at $357.5 million and was expected to further increase the values of all NBA franchises.

-On April 29, 2013, the NBA Board of Governors Relocation Committee that studied the situation unanimously voted 7-0 against relocating the Kings to Seattle, with the official vote of the 30 NBA owners scheduled for May 13.
+On April 29, 2013, the NBA Board of Governors Relocation Committee that studied the situation unanimously voted 7–0 against relocating the Kings to Seattle, with the official vote of the 30 NBA owners scheduled for May 13.
 On May 10, Chris Hansen announced that his ownership group increased the price on their purchase of the Maloofs' share of the Sacramento Kings, from a $550 million to a $625 million franchise valuation.
 On May 11, reports indicated the Maloofs would decline to sell to any Sacramento owners, instead opting to sell 20% of the franchise to Hansen's group for $125 million as a contingency.

-After the meeting in Dallas, Texas, the NBA owners voted 22-8 to reject the Kings' relocation to Seattle.
-The vote effectively ended the Hansen group's efforts to buy the Kings and move them.
+After the meeting in Dallas, Texas, the NBA owners voted 22–8 to reject the Kings' relocation to Seattle.
+The vote effectively ended the Hansen group's efforts to buy the Kings and relocate them.